Banana Slugs Mating

 Hydration

-• Soil is kept moist, typically resulting in a vertical RH gradient of ~75% to ambient (~55% in my case).
+• Enclosure is fogged for 15 minutes every 12 hours, which maintains a moist substrate and vertical RH gradient of ~75% to ambient (~55% in my case).

-• Slugs directly misted with spring water at least once per day.
+• Alternative success also found with a moist substrate and directly misting each slug at least once per day.
 Consider ~60°F (15°C) water to minimize thermal shock.

 Enclosure